1. Western United Football Club

 - 3.3 The Club may also collect personal information about you from third parties, including:

-- from ticketing agents and event organisers, when you purchase tickets to a football related event;
+- from ticketing agents and event organizers, when you purchase tickets to a football related event;

 - from vendors, when you purchase a Club membership package or Club related merchandise;